tjdwill/kmeans/README.md

-# imgClass
+# K Means Clustering
-A repository documenting the implementation of classes for basic image operations.
+A repository documenting the implementation of k-Means clustering in Python.

+This class is now able to cluster non-uniform data, allowing one to keep track of additional info without disorganization.

+- _Non-uniform data_: Data that differ in dimension.
+The program clusters based on the smallest dimension.

 Example: k-Means implementation